-The Library's investment portfolio is concentrated in local bank and money market funds similar to many other governments.
-Interest income is received from the following investment vehicles - Illinois Funds, Illinois Metropolitan Investment (IMET) Convenience Fund or IMET 1-3 Year Fund and CD's.
-These investment vehicles have historically been utilized by many units of governments for their stability, safety, liquidity and return - requirements of the Library's Investment Policy.
+The Library's investment portfolio is concentrated in local bank and other money market accounts similar to many other governments.
+Interest income is received from the following investment vehicles - Illinois Funds, Illinois Metropolitan Investment (IMET) Convenience Fund, IMET 1-3 Year Funds, CD's and savings account.
+These investment vehicles have historically been utilized by many units of governments for their stability, safety, liquidity and return - requirements of the Library's Investment Policy as well as the Illinois Public Funds Act.
 Interest rates can fluctuate based on market conditions.
-Interest income for FY2016 was \$6123.